The History of The Animals, Animals II, Animals III, Animal Tracks,

 In 2019 drummer George Defty from the band Geordie joined the ANIMALS III line up replacing Mad Dog.

-In July 2021 some of the members of Steve Hutchinson's ANIMALS III band announced that they were intending to perform their own show misleadingly under the original name of THE ANIMALS.
-This resulted in Steve Hutchinson replacing those band members with a brand new line up for his own Animals III band comrising of Howard Baker on vocals, Graham (Fred) Hill (previously from The Animals and Animals II) on bass, Graham Hunter (previously from Animals III) on guitar, George Waters on drums, and Steve Hutchinson (previously from Hilton Valentine's Animals, The Animals, and Animals II) on keyboards.
+In July 2021 some of the members of Steve Hutchinson's ANIMALS III band announced that they were intending to perform their own show misleadingly under the original name of 'THE ANIMALS' which was trademarked by Eric Burdon.
+This resulted in Steve Hutchinson replacing those band members with new band members for his Animals III band comrising of Howard Baker on vocals, Graham (Fred) Hill (previously from The Animals and Animals II) on bass, Graham Hunter (previously from Animals III) on guitar, George Waters on drums, and Steve Hutchinson (previously from Hilton Valentine's Animals, The Animals, and Animals II) on keyboards.

-In September 2021 the outgoing ANIMALS III band members Martin Bland, Steve Lamb and George Defty with keyboard player Norma Seabroke, controversially advertised and performed their own shows illegally in the UK under Eric Burdon's legally trademarked name of THE ANIMALS.
-They also illegally claimed that they were the band Animals III.
+In September 2021 the outgoing ANIMALS III band members Martin Bland, Steve Lamb and George Defty with keyboard player Norma Seabroke, controversially mislead the public by advertising and performing their own shows illegally in the UK under Eric Burdon's legally trademarked name of 'THE ANIMALS'.
+They also illegally claimed to promoters that they were the official Animals III band by producing a faked Animals III trademark registration certificate.

 2021 - Present Day